jnels13/NC_Litigation_Predictor/README.md

 Like most components of legal representation, MSJs can be expensive, from a few thousand dollars in a lower-value case, to hundreds of thousands of dollars as the stakes go up.
 While attorneys and law firms' collective experience with a given judge or on a given issue can be valuable, a objective number will assist stakeholders perform a cost-benefit analysis.
 For instance, some insurance companies ask attorneys to provide such a prediction to complete a decision-tree-type analysis, though this prediction is usually based only upon anecdotal reports.
 This model provides an objective probability-of-success based upon the corpus of North Carolina's appellate decisions from 1998 to the present.

 ### Process

+#### Creating the Data Set

+Opinions are stored in individual PDF files at the North Carolina Court of Appeals' web site.
+Beautiful Soup was used to generate a list of web addresses, which were then gathered via requests USING??? for proxies.
+PDFs were then imported, converted to strings using the pdfminer library, and built into dataframe for labeling, feature extraction, and further exploration.

+To aid in processing time, the dataframe was initially reduced to only those cases which contain the phrase, "summary judgment."
+THEN:
+- Create feature list (appellate judge, trial judge, case type, party type individ/corp,
+- Create labels

 Create PDF links list
 Obtain PDFs of every opinion into a DF